Showstopping Glass Art

 Another stained glass designer from the UK is Brian Clarke, who is actually from Oldham where GGR Glass is based!
 Brian’s work includes the apex of the pyramid in the Palace of Peace and Reconciliation in Kazakhstan, a 1,012 square foot stained glass wall in the Corning Museum of Glass and the stained glass ceiling at Spindles Town Square Shopping Centre in Oldham.

-If that has given you some inspiration to try your hand at a spot of glass art and sculpting, GGR Glass has some essential tools which might come in useful, such as our Toyo glass cutters, protective glasses, and smooth jaw, serrated jaw and offset jaw pliers.
+If that has given you some inspiration to try your hand at a spot of glass art and sculpting, GGR Glass has some essential tools which might come in useful, such as our Toyo glass cutters, protective harness, and smooth jaw, serrated jaw and offset jaw pliers.
 Good luck with your masterpieces!

 Take a look at our “Glass Art” Pinterest board for more amazing glass sculptures and let you know who your favourite glass artists are.